jupyterlab/jupyterlab/packages/faq-extension/faq.md

 arrange multiple Jupyter notebooks, file editors, terminals, output areas, etc. on a single page with multiple panels and tabs in one integrated application.
-While JupyterLab looks like an IDE (Integrated Development Environment) it remains focused on the core Jupyter experience of interactive computing with data.
+While JupyterLab looks like an IDE (Integrated Development Environment), it remains focused on the core Jupyter experience of interactive computing with data.

 In addition to the Jupyter Notebook, JupyterLab offers multiple models of interactive computing, including a scratchpad-like Code Console and the ability to attach kernels to any text file.
-JupyterLab has built-in support for many common file and outputs formats (CVS, PDF, Vega, Vega-Lite, Markdown, JSON, VDOM, PNG, JPEG, HTML).
+JupyterLab has built-in support for many common file and output formats (CVS, PDF, Vega, Vega-Lite, Markdown, JSON, VDOM, PNG, JPEG, HTML, etc.).

 The codebase and user-interface of JupyterLab is based on a flexible extension system that makes it easy to extend with new functionality.